miztiik/restrict-ec2-launch-to-cloudformation/README.md

     - Create a new IAM User
     - Create a permission with the policy provided here `least-privileged-permissions.json`
     - Attach the policy IAM User
-    - Launch the clouformation template
+    - Launch the cloudformation template
       - Should launch successfully
     - Try to launch an instance with GUI/CLI it should fail

 1. ## 🧹 CleanUp

-    If you want to destroy all the resources created by the stack, Execute the below command to delete the stack, or _you can delete the stack from console as well_.
-This is not an exhaustive list, please carry out other necessary steps as maybe applicable to your needs.
+    If you want to destroy all the resources created by the stack, _you can delete the cloudformationstack, permissions and IAM users from console _.
+Please carry out other necessary steps as maybe applicable to your needs.

 ## 👋 Buy me a coffee